Comrades Marathon: Negative Splits and Cheating

 7 11 hour -0.115299 1.74168

 Runners who finish the race in less than 6 hours (in the “5 hour” bin above, which includes the race winner) have split ratios between -0.061526 and 0.24595.
 The 8 hour bin has ratios which range from -0.563642 to 1.43530.
-So there was a runner in this group who was twice as fast in the second half… The 9 and 10 hour bins also have some inordinately large negative splits.
+There was a runner in this group who was twice as fast in the second half… The 9 and 10 hour bins also have some inordinately large negative splits.

 What about the distribution of splits in each of these categories?